 RAINFALL INTENSITY.
 The cumulative depth of rainfall occurring over a given duration, normally expressed in inches per hour.

 REACH.
 Any length of river, channel or storm sewer.

-REGULATED AREA.
-All of the land under the jurisdiction of the Drainage Board.
-Provided however the provisions of this chapter shall not apply to the City of Crawfordsville and its contiguous two-mile jurisdictional limit surrounding the city.
+REGULATED DRAINS.
+All of the land under the jurisdiction of the Montgomery County Drainage Board.
+Provided however the provisions of this chapter shall not apply to the City of Crawfordsville.